-The Science Labs at ARIS accommodate a wide range of hands-on, practical courses in the natural and experimental sciences appropriate to Years 7, 8 and 9.
-For Years 9 and 10 there are the specialist IGCSE (Triple Science) courses in Biology, Chemistry and Physics and the non-specialist, double award in Coordinated Science.
+The Science Labs at ARIS accommodate a wide range of hands-on, practical courses in the natural and experimental sciences appropriate to Years 7 through 13.

-Subsequently, the IB Diploma Programme offers a progression from the IGCSE courses in the shape of Biology, Chemistry and Physics at Higher or Standard Level.
+In addition, the IB Diploma Programme offers a progression in the shape of Biology, Chemistry and Physics at Higher or Standard Level.
 Typically a student's choices pair Biology and Chemistry, or Chemistry and Physics.
 These are the best ways of preparing for university study in science-related fields.

 The student who dreams, for example, of becoming a scientist, an architect, an engineer, a doctor, pharmacist or other health professional, will find that the Science Lab facilities in ARIS hold the right combination of courses to unlock the doors of discovery―the young scientist can experience the wonder and excitement of the traditional disciplines, and perhaps catch a glimpse of inchoate disciplines of the future.
 Every illustrious scientist, whether discoverer or inventor, began in school.